Rubusch/linux-c/010__basics/18__miscdevice/README.md

 - `device_destroy();`  – used to delete the device
 - `class_destroy();` – used to delete the class

-The device driver implemented as a miscellaneous character uses the major number allocated by the Linux kernel for **miscellaneous devices**.
+The device driver implemented as a miscellaneous character device uses the major number allocated by the Linux kernel for **miscellaneous devices**.
 This eliminates the need to define a unique major number for the driver; this is important, as a conflict between major numbers